kihuni/JsonWithPython/README.md

 ## JSON
-- Json is a text serialization format meaning(converts an input into a human-readable output)
+- Json is a text serialization format(converts an input into a human-readable output)